orionhealth/XBDD/docs/DEVELOPMENT.md

 ### Registering a Github OAuth App

 1. Go to https://github.com/settings/developers and register a new OAuth application
-1. Call the application xbdd-{your-github-user-id}
+1. Call the `application xbdd-{your-github-user-id}`
-1. For the homepage url use http://localhost:3000
+1. For the homepage url, use `http://localhost:3000`
-1. For the redirect url use http://localhost:3000/redirect
+1. For the redirect url, use `http://localhost:3000/redirect`
-1. In frontend/.env.development paste in your app's client id into REACT_APP_GITHUB_CLIENT_ID.
+1. In `frontend/.env.development`, add `REACT_APP_GITHUB_CLIENT_ID={your-app-client-id}`.
-1. In backend/src/main/resources/application-dev.yml paste in your app's client id and secret into github.client.id and github.client.secret respectively.
+1. In `backend/src/main/resources/application-dev.yml` paste in your app's client id and secret into `github.client-id` and `github.client-secret` respectively.

 ### OPTIONAL - Setup SSL Certificates